enspirit/monolens/documentation/use-cases/data-transformation/README.md

 ## Migrating a single file

-Migrating a single file is easy: we just need to remove a field and convert a existing one.
+Migrating a single file is easy: we just need to remove a field and convert an other one.
 Two lenses will be used: `object.allbut` (that keeps all but the specified keys of its input object) and `object.transform` (that allows modifying some key-value pairs).